cloudflare/cloudflare-docs/products/firewall/src/content/cf-rulesets/rulesets-api/create.md

   </tbody>
 </table>

 Use the `rules` parameter to supply a list of rules for the ruleset.
-For an object definition, see [Rulesets API: JSON Object](/cf-rulesets/rulesets-api/json-object).
+For an object definition, refer to [Rulesets API: JSON Object](/cf-rulesets/rulesets-api/json-object).

 ## Example - Create a custom ruleset